Top 14 Venture Capital Firms Investing in Web3 Startups

 Image of Reciprocal Ventures - Top VCs in Web3

-Reciprocal Ventures is an early-stage firm based in New York that invests in the future of Web3.
-Since 2016, they have focused on backing companies from the seed and early venture stages.
+Reciprocal Ventures is an early-stage firm that invests in the foundational technologies of Web3.
+Based in New York, they primarily back companies from the seed stage onward, focusing on the future of decentralized finance and blockchain.

 • Investment stages: Seed, Early Stage Venture

-• Industries of focus: Blockchain, Cryptocurrency, Financial Services, and Web3
+• Industries of focus: Web3, Blockchain, Cryptocurrency, Financial Services

 • Geographical presence: New York, New York

-• Notable portfolio companies: Solana, Radar (acquired), Skip Protocol (acquired)
+• Notable portfolio companies: Solana, Radar (acquired), Skip Protocol (acquired), Rio Network (acquired)

 You can refer to their website here.